josdem/hugo/content/techtalk/spring/spring_boot_web_testing.md

   }
 }
 ```

-As you can see we can register a new user with the post endpoint: `create`, so let's create a test case that creates a new user and hit this endpoint:
+As you can see, we can register a new user with the post endpoint: `create`, so let’s make a test case that creates a new user and hits this endpoint:

 ```java
 @Test